Custom policies in Azure Active Directory B2C

 Custom policies are designed primarily to address complex scenarios.
 For most scenarios, we recommend that you use Azure Active Directory B2C built-in policies.
 Built-in policies are easier to set up for your configuration.

-Comparing built-in policies and custom policies
+Comparing user flows and custom policies

 |Target users||All application developers with or without identity expertise.||Identity pros, systems integrators, consultants, and in-house identity teams.
 They are comfortable with OpenIDConnect flows and understand identity providers and claims-based authentication.|